 Another important aspect of choosing to be a DIY provider is licensing.
 While it’s possible to run a DIY provider without a license, an unlicensed provider will not receive contracts or incentives from SCP Corp.
-Two levels of licenses are available, Basic and Full.
 More details can be found on the licensing FAQ.

 Once a DIY Provider is setup, you will need to purchase some SCP coins to announce the provider to the network (costs a small fraction of an SCP) and also to cover collateral.

 Any issues which a DIY Provider faces after setting up will be the responsibility of the user to troubleshoot and fix.
 Hardware issues will need to be taken up with the manufacturer or retailer they were purchased from, configuration mistakes can lead to loss of data and revenue, software upgrades need to be performed by the user etc. Small mistakes can lead to a large loss in revenue once a DIY provider has accrued a significant amount of data.